jfroehlich/eleventy-plugin-urlify/README.md

 --------------------------------------------------------------------------------

 There are a number of options to customize the tag and how the components are loaded.
-To get an overview here are all settings at once:
+To get an overview here are all the settings at once:

 ```js
 const urlifyPlugin = require("eleventy-plugin-urlify");